memgraph/jsmgclient/README.md

 # jsmgclient

-Welcome to memgraph's JavaSript WASM based client adapter.
+Welcome to Memgraph's JavaSript WASM based client adapter.

 ## How to build